Archive: Major New Nature Center Planned for Macomb County

 ROYAL OAK, Mich.,

-The Detroit Zoological Society (DZS) has selected Macomb County as the home of the new Great Lakes Nature Center, which will focus on the water and wildlife of the Great Lakes.
+The Detroit Zoological Society (DZS) has selected Macomb County as the home of the new Great Lakes Center for Nature, which will focus on the water and wildlife of the Great Lakes.

 “As stewards of the environment, we have a great responsibility to protect the Great Lakes and the wildlife that inhabit them,” said DZS Executive Director and CEO Ron Kagan.
 “Macomb County, with 32 miles of coastline along Lake St. Clair and 31 miles on the Clinton River, is the ideal location for a major waterfront nature center devoted to the natural wonders of the Great Lakes.”